AI Candidate Scoring Explained: How Match Scores Actually Work

 The most advanced approach, used by modern AI-native platforms.
 The system converts both the job description and the candidate profile into vector embeddings — numerical representations that capture meaning, not just words.
 The match score reflects how semantically similar the two are.

 The advantage: Semantic scoring understands that "led cross-functional delivery teams" and "project management experience" describe related capabilities.
 It handles different vocabularies, different industries, and different ways of describing the same skills.
+It works equally well on US, UK, and Indian CVs where the same role might be described using different conventions.
+A candidate whose entire CV is written in a different vocabulary from your job spec can still score correctly if the underlying experience matches.

-| Scoring Approach | How It Matches | Explainability | Accuracy | Vocabulary Handling |
+| Scoring Approach | How It Matches | Explainability | Accuracy (vs recruiter judgment) | Vocabulary Handling |

 |---|---|---|---|---|

-| Keyword matching | Exact word overlap | Low — just a number | 40-55% agreement with recruiters | Poor — misses synonyms |
+| Keyword matching | Exact word overlap | Low — just a number | 40–55% agreement | Poor — misses synonyms |

 | Weighted factors (keyword) | Category-based keyword match | Medium — category scores | 55–70% agreement | Poor within categories |